Kontoor Brands (NYSE:KTB) Releases FY 2021 Earnings Guidance

 Kontoor Brands (NYSE:KTB) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.900-$4.000 for the period, compared to the Thomson Reuters consensus estimate of $3.870.
 The company issued revenue guidance of $2.39 billion-$2.42 billion, compared to the consensus revenue estimate of $2.40 billion.

+Kontoor Brands (NYSE:KTB) last issued its earnings results on Thursday, August 5th.
+The company reported $0.40 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.40.
+The company had revenue of $490.77 million during the quarter, compared to analyst estimates of $492.10 million.
+Kontoor Brands had a net margin of 8.04% and a return on equity of 257.55%.
+As a group, research analysts anticipate that Kontoor Brands will post 4.09 EPS for the current year.

-A number of research firms have recently commented on KTB.
-UBS Group boosted their price objective on Kontoor Brands from $89.00 to $97.00 and gave the stock a buy rating in a research note on Tuesday, May 25th.
+A number of research analysts have recently weighed in on KTB shares.
+Barclays raised their price target on shares of Kontoor Brands from $56.00 to $82.00 and gave the company an overweight rating in a report on Friday, May 7th.
 Zacks Investment Research downgraded shares of Kontoor Brands from a buy rating to a hold rating in a report on Tuesday, August 17th.
-Barclays lifted their price objective on shares of Kontoor Brands from $56.00 to $82.00 and gave the stock an overweight rating in a research note on Friday, May 7th.
-Finally, The Goldman Sachs Group initiated coverage on shares of Kontoor Brands in a research note on Wednesday, July 14th.
-They set a buy rating and a $69.00 target price for the company.
-One research analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-The stock has a consensus rating of Buy and a consensus price target of $66.71.
+The Goldman Sachs Group started coverage on shares of Kontoor Brands in a report on Wednesday, July 14th.
+They set a buy rating and a $69.00 price target on the stock.
+Finally, UBS Group raised their price target on shares of Kontoor Brands from $89.00 to $97.00 and gave the company a buy rating in a report on Tuesday, May 25th.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $66.71.

 A hedge fund recently raised its stake in Kontoor Brands stock.
-Morgan Stanley boosted its position in shares of Kontoor Brands, Inc. (NYSE:KTB) by 129.6% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 450,063 shares of the company’s stock after purchasing an additional 254,019 shares during the period.
-Morgan Stanley owned 0.78% of Kontoor Brands worth $25,388,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 94.14% of the company’s stock.
+Morgan Stanley increased its position in Kontoor Brands, Inc. (NYSE:KTB) by 129.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 450,063 shares of the company’s stock after acquiring an additional 254,019 shares during the quarter.
+Morgan Stanley owned about 0.78% of Kontoor Brands worth $25,388,000 at the end of the most recent quarter.
+91.83% of the stock is currently owned by institutional investors.

 About Kontoor Brands